 Our degree programs

-By example, MPH graduates from our Environmental Health Protection track may go on to work for the US EPA or the Indiana Department of Environmental Management to combat air pollution or ensure safe drinking water.
-Graduates from our Occupational Health Protection track may work for pharmaceutical, petrochemical, or manufacturing companies to protect workers from chemical exposures or noisy industrial processes.
-Our BSPH graduates may enter directly into the environmental health workforce, go on to advanced studies in public health protection, or take their unique perspective to the health care professions.
+The employment outlook for EHS professionals is excellent.
+Our graduates typically find jobs in government agencies, industry, consultancies, and non-profit organizations.
+MPH graduates whose focus is environmental health protection may go on to work for the US EPA or a state Department of Environmental Management to combat air pollution or ensure safe drinking water.
+Graduates whose focus is occupational health protection may work for pharmaceutical, petrochemical or manufacturing companies to protect workers from chemical exposures or noisy industrial processes.
+Our BSPH graduates may enter directly into the environmental health workforce, go on to advanced studies or take their unique perspective to the healthcare professions.

-We work to give our students the strongest academic preparation and real world experience to help ensure outstanding career opportunities where you can do the most good, delivering applied problem solving to some of the most complex environmental health problems.
+We work to give our students the strongest academic preparation and real world experience to help ensure outstanding career opportunities where graduates can do the most good, delivering applied problem solving to some of the most complex environmental health problems.